robs10443/Chess/README.md

 Now Enjoy :grinning:

 ### Special Thanks
-@Rud09 for helping me in the syntax
+@Rud09 for helping me in syntax

 ### Note
 Currently not working in Windows